English Français

 tdsPred

-a dataserver that contains new location to be estimated and in which all regressors should be available in order to be able to compute the covariance matrix.
+a TDataServer containing the new locations to be estimated, in which all regressors must be available in order to be able to compute the covariance matrix;

 outname

-the name of the attribute that would be created and which will be filled with the diagonal part (the variance) of the matrix.
+the name of the attribute to be created, which will be filled with the diagonal elements (the variances) of the matrix.